 Look at your power bills for the previous year.
 How much power do you use month by month?
 How do your needs change through the seasons?
 What kind of climate do you live in?

 Our old house ranged anywhere from 650-1150 kWh each month depending on the season.
-We managed to reduce our energy needs so that we can easily rely on a 1.1 kWh solar system that can produce 30+ kWh a month by following these next guidelines.
+We managed to reduce our energy needs so that we can easily rely on a 1.1 kWh solar system by following these next guidelines.

 2. What uses the most electricity?